MopigamesYT/anxietymod/scenes/act1.md

 `hong({mouth:"neutral", eyes:"neutral"});`

-h: Huh, photos from yesterday night.
-So *that's* what those weekly parties are like.
+h: Huh, pics from yesterday night.
+So *that's* what those weekly orgy's are like.

 {{if _.partyinvite=="yes"}} (#act1e_said_yes) {{/if}}